softwarecreations/npm-automated-login-totp/README.md

 # npm-automated-login-totp

-A script to perform `npm login` without having to interact with the shell.
+A script to perform `npm login` (previously `npm adduser`) without having to interact with the shell.

 This allows fully automated (non-interactive) NPM user login that you can run inside a bash script or docker file or upon boot (or whatever) on headless containers, VM's or systems.